Diversity & Inclusion

 CSIS is engaged in an organization-wide agenda to strengthen our capabilities through greater diversity and inclusion.
 Our staff has enthusiastically embraced these issues, which require personal reflection as well as organizational efforts to be more welcoming and inclusive of people of all different backgrounds and perspectives.

 We conducted an in-depth evaluation of diversity and inclusion at CSIS, which included our first full-staff cultural assessment survey.
 The survey revealed some positive results.
-Ninety-five percent of our staff reported that they feel they can make a meaningful contribution to CSIS’s work, and 90% feel respected and valued by their manager.
+Ninety-five percent of our staff reported that they feel they can make a meaningful contribution to CSIS’s work, and 90 percent feel respected and valued by their manager.
 But the evaluation also revealed areas that need additional focus.
 Paralleling society in general, diversity in CSIS weakens as seniority increases.
 Discrimination casts a long shadow.
 This can be addressed only through active efforts to accelerate diversity and inclusion at every level in our organization.

 Beyond simple statistics, we strive to create a community of support and encouragement within our ranks.
 We do this not as a superficial emblem to advertise to others.
 We do this because it creates a more productive, efficient, and constructive workplace.
 As said by Dr. Martin Luther King, “Whatever affects one directly, affects all indirectly.
 I can never be what I ought to be until you are what you ought to be.
 This is the interrelated structure of reality.”
 This is also the key to strong organizations.